-Biorefinery refers to the facilities, which converts biomass into fuels, power, heat, chemicals and materials, food, and several other useful products.
-Biorefinery is analogous to the conventional petroleum refineries producing a variety of fuels and other useful products from petroleum feedstock.
-A biorefinery utilizes different kinds of biomass, such as agricultural crops, wood, forest residues, algae, sea weeds, and organic residues.
-Several types of energy crops, such as woody and herbaceous plants are required to be grown for input in biorefinery.
-These crops are developed using fertilizers, chemicals for crop protection, and others.
-This creates abundant growth opportunities for the market players in chemical industries.
-Moreover, biomass production also offers abundant opportunities of revenue generation for farmers and companies involved in biomass plantation.
-Different processes and techniques, such as pyrolysis, gasification, fermentation, esterification, acid hydrolysis and fractionation are used for the conversion of biomass into useful products including energy, chemicals, and materials.
+Biorefinery refers to the facilities, which converts biomass into power, heat, fuels, chemicals and several other beneficial byproducts.
+It is an analogous to the conventional petroleum refineries which produces a various kind of fuels and other useful products from crude oil feedstock.
+In addition, refinery utilizes several kinds of biomass, including wood, agricultural crops, residues, weeds, forest, sea, algae, and organic residues.
+Several types of energy crops, such as herbaceous plants are required to be grown for input in biorefinery.
+Several techniques, including fermentation, pyrolysis, esterification, gasification acid hydrolysis, and fractionation are used for the conversion of biomass into useful products such as chemicals, materials, and energy.

 Based on the technology, the biorefinery market is classified into industrial biotechnology, physico-chemical, and thermochemical.
-Among these technologies, thermochemical technology is projected to witness a highest growth (17.3% CAGR) during 2015 – 2020 in the global biorefinery market.
-The industrial biotechnology segment held the largest market share with $ 224.8 billion in 2014, and it is expected to reach $ 447.3 billion by 2020, growing with a CAGR of 13.0% during the forecast period.
+Among these technologies, thermochemical technology is projected to witness a highest growth (17.3% CAGR) during the forecast period in the global market.
+In addition, the industrial biotechnology accounted for the largest market share with value of $ 224.8 billion in 2014, which is expected to reach $ 447.3 billion by 2020, with a promising CAGR of 13.0% during the forecast period.
 On the basis of region, North American biorefinery market held the largest market value which stood at $311.3 billion in 2014.

-Some of the major players operating in the global biorefinery market are Abengoa Bioenergy SA, Neste, Pacific Ethanol Inc., Renewable Energy Group Inc., UOP LLC, and Valero Energy Corporation.
+Globally, the key market players operating in the biorefinery market include Renewable Energy Group Inc., Neste, Abengoa Bioenergy SA, UOP LLC, Valero Energy Corporation and Pacific Ethanol Inc.